 What is Ravenna Famous for?

-Ravenna was once a Western Roman Empire capital city from 408 AD when the emperor Honorius transferred the capital from Rome.
+Ravenna was the capital city of the Western Roman Empire in the 5th century, from 408 AD when the emperor Honorius transferred the capital from Rome.
 The transfer happened because this city was easier to defend from the barbarian invasions than Rome due to the marshes that surrounded it.

-After the fall of the Western Roman Empire, Zeno, the Emperor of the Eastern Roman Empire, sent Theodoric the Great, King of the Ostrogoth, to reconquer Italy after Theodoric succeeded used Ravenna as his capital and enriched the city with some amazing churches.
+After the fall of the Western Roman Empire, Zeno, the Emperor of the Eastern Roman Empire, sent Theodoric the Great, King of the Ostrogoth, to reconquer Italy.
+After Theodoric succeeded, Ravenna became the capital again, enriching the city with some amazing churches.

-Where is Ravenna, and how to get there?
+Where is Ravenna, Italy, on the Map, and How to Get there?

-Ravenna is located in the Emilia Romagna region on the Adriatic coast.
+The map of Italy below shows that Ravenna is located in the Emilia-Romagna region on the Adriatic coast.
 It is located 72 km east of Bologna.
 144 km south of Venice and 351 km northeast of Rome.

-The best way to get to Ravenna is by train.
-Most trains to Ravenna start from Bologna, and they take a little over one hour to get to Ravenna.
-So if you are coming from Rome, Florence or Venice you will have to change train in Bologna.
+The best way to get to Ravenna is by train from Bologna, and the trip takes a little over one hour.
+So if you come from Rome, Florence or Venice, remember you’ll have to change trains in Bologna.

-Ravenna also has a commercial port, and some cruise lines also stop there.
+Ravenna also has a commercial port, and some cruise lines visit there by way of the Candiano Canal.

 How to Move Around the City

 As we mentioned, Ravenna has some of the world’s most magnificent examples of Byzantine churches, some as old as the sixth century AD.
-It also has some beach clubs, impressive mosaics, mosaic monuments, a convent church, and historic sites.
+Additionally, there are lots of mosaics in Ravenna, beach clubs, mosaic monuments, a convent church filled with early Christian monuments, and historic sites.

 Let’s explore this fascinating city, Ravenna, together: